MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 When writing a binary PowerShell module in C#, it's natural to take dependencies on other packages or libraries to provide functionality.
 Taking dependencies on other libraries is desirable for code reuse.
 PowerShell always loads assemblies into the same context.
-This presents issues when a module's dependencies conflict with already-loaded DLLs and prevents using two otherwise unrelated modules in the same PowerShell session.
+This presents issues when a module's dependencies conflict with already-loaded DLLs and may prevent using two otherwise unrelated modules in the same PowerShell session.

 If you've had this problem, you've seen an error message like this: